maxthraxx/WFGY/ProblemMap/bootstrap-ordering.md

-# 📒 Bootstrap‑Ordering Problem Map
+# 📒 Problem #14 ·Bootstrap‑Ordering Problem Map

 AI pipelines can *self‑sabotage* when components fire **before** their upstream resources are actually ready.